 In the past, body lotions and scrubs have been pretty basic.
 Hydrating (always), exfoliating (with various degrees of success), but for the most part, not exactly sophisticated or particularly active in their ingredients and formula.
 But with the rise of professional type at-home skincare products for the face (think at-home peels, powerful retinols, and potent peptide-rich formulas), it was only a matter of time before the products were designed for below the neck got a much-needed upgrade.
 After all, things like wrinkles, sagging, and dark spots aren't just regulated to our face.
 The new class of body creams, peels, and scrubs are packed with active ingredients to help your limbs look (and feel) as smooth as your complexion.

 Below, you'll find a Byrdie-approved list of the best, most advanced body skincare products.

-Best Overall: Paula's Choice Retinol Skin-Smoothing Body Lotion
+Paula's Choice Retinol Skin-Smoothing Body Treatment

 Retinol for the body is a game-changer and you can trust that with Paula's no-nonsense approach to product formulation, this cream delivers skin-smoothing results.
 It's also packed with antioxidants and shea butter, and it promises to leave your skin feeling nourished.
 Use at night or in the daytime layered under SPF.

-Best Cream: Augustinus Bader The Body Cream
+Augustinus Bader The Body Cream

 Everyone from Kim Kardashian to Victoria Beckham loves the face version of this new body cream.
 This pick is made with the brand's proprietary complex TFC8, which contains amino acids and vitamins, along with other molecules like shea butter and aloe leaf.
 It promises to trigger the skin's stem cells to work as efficiently as possible for younger-looking skin in just a few weeks.